Brummie dialect: Pronunciation

-Urszula Clark has proposed the FACE vowel as a difference between Birmingham and Black Country pronunciation, with Birmingham speakers' using /ʌɪ/ and Black Country speakers' using /æɪ/.
+Urszula Clark has proposed the FACE vowel as a difference between Birmingham and Black Country pronunciation, with Birmingham speakers using /ʌɪ/ and Black Country speakers using /æɪ/.
 She also mentions that Black Country speakers are more likely to use /ɪʊ/ where most other accents use /juː/ (in words such as new, Hugh, stew, etc.).
-This /ɪʊ/ is also present in some North American dialects for words like eww, grew, new due, etc., contrasting with /u/ (words like boo, zoo, to, too, moon, dune etc.).
+This /ɪʊ/ is also present in some North American dialects for words like ew, grew, new, due, etc., contrasting with /u/ (words like boo, zoo, to, too, moon, doom, etc.).
 Other North American dialects may use /ju/ for this purpose, or even make no distinction at all.

 Below are some common features of a recognisable Brummie accent (a given speaker may not necessarily use all, or use a feature consistently).
 The letters enclosed in square brackets – [] – use the International Phonetic Alphabet.
 The corresponding example words in italics are spelt so that a reader using Received Pronunciation (RP) can approximate the sounds.